Nursing (RTP GPN - return to practice, general practice nursing)

 Funding

 Health Education England (HEE) will provide a one off contribution to nurses Returning to Practice to assist with costs and expenses such as purchasing books, car parking, child care etc. HEE will also pay for the course for returnees as well as contribute to placement costs.
-Please take a look at our page of frequently asked questions (FAQs).

 Apply today

 Applications for Return to Practice programmes in general practice nursing should be made directly to the named person at this university (above).
 They can tell you more about their course and which local trusts provide the clinical placements.
+Alternatively, you can contact NHS Health Education England in London on [email protected]

-Nursing (RTP GPN - return to practice, general practice nursing)
+Nursing (RTP general practice nursing)

-Type of course
+Duration of the course

 3-12 months depending on individual returner's needs and circumstances

-Contact details
+• Contact details

 Coach Lane Campus